Castello Estense: Gothic Rooms

 The Gothic Rooms are series of four evocative living rooms with cross-vaulted ceilings.
 The first is certainly the most beautiful, with rich decorations of clusters of flowers running along the ribs of the vault.
-The room is dedicated to Nicolà II d’Este (his portrait stands out facing the entrance), who built the castle.
+The room is dedicated to Nicolà II d'Este (his portrait stands out facing the entrance), who built the castle.
 At the centre is found a magnificent reconstruction in wood of the castle in the early years of its existence.

-The three following rooms are dedicated to the Marquises Alberto and Niccolò III and Leonello, and finally Borso, the first duke of the dynasty.
+The three following rooms are dedicated to the Marquises Alberto, Niccolò III and Leonello, and finally Borso, the first duke of the dynasty.
 A series of panels illustrates the political and cultural life of the period.

 Kitchens

 The east ravelin of the castle was enlarged and used to house the court kitchens.
 The first of the two rooms, long and narrow, shows signs of the two distinct functions, military and civil, that it had over the course of time: opposite the entrance can be seen a chimney pipe from the kitchen, while along the inside walls are found arrow-slits for archers, some walled up so as to be nearly useless.
 In the second room, much bigger and lighter, some stoves have been reconstructed.
-On one wall is seen the portrait of Cristoforo di Messisbugo, the most famous of the Este's ‘Scalcos’ – the Scalco was the official who supervised many of the practical aspects of court life, organised spectacles, directed the kitchens, and readied things whenever necessary for moves to and from the family's country residences, etc.
+On one wall is seen the portrait of Cristoforo di Messisbugo, the most famous of the Este's 'Scalcos' – the Scalco was the official who supervised many of the practical aspects of court life, organised spectacles, directed the kitchens, and readied things whenever necessary for moves to and from the family's country residences, etc.